 Marine Biotech: 300 miles of Atlantic coastline and five major research installations mean North Carolina produces a lot of science from the sea.
 Read more at the Marine Biotechnologies Center of Innovation site.

 Biofuels: Several North Carolina companies compete to develop and produce non-corn fuel products.
-Companies include Novozymes, Grass Roots Biotechnology, and Chemtex.
+Companies include Novozymes and Chemtex.

-Nanobiotechnology: The Joint School of Nanoscience and Nanoengineering at UNC Greensboro and NC A&T State University is home to the Center of Innovation for Nanobiotechnology.
-COIN coordinates academic and commercial organizations across North Carolina to bring these tiny products to market.
+Nanobiotechnology: The Joint School of Nanoscience and Nanoengineering at UNC Greensboro and NC A&T State University is home to the Center of Innovation Network or COIN.
+Focused on accelerating commercialization of nanobiotechnology innovations, COIN coordinates academic and commercial organizations across North Carolina to bring these tiny products to market.